priestc/moneywagon/README.md

 >>> get_current_price('btc', 'usd')
 (391.324, 'bitstamp')
 >>> get_current_price('ltc', 'rur')
-(391.324, 'BTER (calculated)')
+(3.486, ‘bter (calculated)')
 ```

 A two item tuple is always returned.
 The first item is the exchange rate (as a float), the second
 item is a string describing the source for the exchange rate.

 Optionally, be a good netizen and set a custom `User-Agent` string for